03/07/2019 Nutrition and Recipes

 One study comparing blueberries, strawberries, and blackberries showed the blueberry to have the strongest antioxidant capacity, specifically high in anthocyanidins and proanthocyanidins—two specific types of antioxidants.

 Another study found that eating large amounts of berries has no unwanted or toxic effects.
-Therefore, blueberries are perfectly safe to eat often as a potent source for health and vitality down to a cellular level.
+Therefore, it is safe to eat blueberries as often as you want as a potent source for health and vitality down to a cellular level.

 2. Anti-inflammatory Support